jonase/eastwood/README.md

 normally.

-This issue was worse in Eastwood 0.1.0, and has been improved in versions 0.1.1 and 0.1.2.
+This issue was worse in Eastwood 0.1.0, and has been improved in versions 0.1.1 through 0.1.3.
 There are likely to be a few differences in reflection warnings from `lein eastwood` that remain, so trust the `lein check` output if there are differences.

 ### Interaction between namespaces